sevagh/Pitcha/README.md

 This is a pitch detector for Android.
 It uses the McLeod Pitch Method, adapted from [TarsosDSP](https://github.com/JorenSix/TarsosDSP).

-The MPM is implemented in both Java and C (via NDK).
+The MPM is implemented in both Java and CPP (via NDK).
+The NDK library used is my own [pitch-detection](https://github.com/sevagh/pitch-detection).
 This is toggleable in the UI:

 <img src=".static/screenshot.png" width="200px">